algolia/instantsearch/README.md

 ### Templates

 To use your own template, create a file `.template.js` at the root of your template directory.
-This is the configuration file that `createInstantSearchApp()` reads to retrieve the version of the library to install from `npm` and the [tasks](#tasks) to process.
+This is the configuration file that `createInstantSearchApp()` reads to retrieve the version of the library to install from `npm` and the [lifecycle tasks](#lifecycle) to process.

 <h6 align="center">`.template.js`</h6>